Stokes and skyrmion tensors and their application to structured light: Preliminary details

 (Here repeated indices over specific coordinates $\rho$, $\phi$, $z$, $r$, $\phi$, $\theta$ are not summed.)
 We require, also, the contravariant form of the metric tensor that gives $g^{ij}g_{jk} = \delta^i_k$, which we can think of as the identity matrix, so the contravariant form of the metric is simply the matrix inverse of the covariant form.
 The forms of the covariant derivatives, which we denote by a subscript semicolon, is different for the contravariant and the covariant derivatives.
 The partial derivatives are replaced by

 where $\tensor{\Gamma}{^i_j_k}$ is the affine connection, or simply the connection, defined to be

+Note that this is symmetric in the lower two indices: $\tensor{\Gamma}{^i_j_k}=\tensor{\Gamma}{^i_k_j}$.
 For the Cartesian coordinates the connections are zero and the covariant derivatives are equivalent to the partial derivatives.
 For other coordinate systems, however, this is not true.
 We now have all of the tools necessary to replace the Stokes parameters and skyrmion field by tensors.